marcomilon/gstatic/README.md

 # gStatic

 A simple static website generator.
-The goal of the project is to create simple website generator. gStatic uses Go’s html/template and text/template libraries as the basis for the templating.
+The goal of the project is to create simple website generator. gStatic is powered by Go’s html/template.

 ## Todo